vaughandroid/scrimp/README.md

 `./gradlew scrimpListTasks -scrimpCreateArgumentsFile="<task list> -PscrimpExtraArgs="<extra Gradle arguments>" -PscrimpCommit=<commit ref>`

+This will output a file at `<build dir>/scrimp/filtered-arguments.txt`.

+You can run this and then run `./gradlew $(cat build/scrimp/filtered-arguments.txt)` to separate the steps of filtering tasks and running them.

 ### List tasks (but do not run them)

 `./gradlew scrimpListTasks -PscrimpTasks="<task list>" -PscrimpCommit=<commit ref>`